tinacms/tina.io/content/docs/forestry/migrate.md

 > ^ The above default port may differ depending on your framework.

+> Hint: If you are getting error when running this command please see the [Common Errors](/docs/forestry/common-errors) page.

-At this point, you should be able to see the Tina admin, select a dummy post, save changes, and see the changes persisted to your local markdown files.
+At this point, you should be able to see the Tina admin, select a post, save changes, and see the changes persisted to your local markdown files.

 ![](/img/hugo-tina-admin-screenshot.png)

 ## Model your content

-Out of the box, there is a content model created for a "dummy-post".
 In Forestry, your content models were defined as "Front Matter Templates", but in TinaCMS, these are called "Collections".
 These are defined in your `.tina/config.js` file.
-You can update the dummy collection to map to a real model used on your site:
+The migration tool will have created a collection for each section in your `.forestry/settings.yaml` file but if you wish to update or change any of these you can do so in the `.tina/config.js` file.

 ```diff
 // ...